tslateman/share/README.md

 ## Overview

 This repository serves as a home base for various knowledge resources and documentation, bringing together content from:
-- Personal development principles and values
+- Personal principles and values
 - Programming interface design best practices
 - Technical debt management strategies